wp-plugins/coolclock/readme.txt

 = How can I create a custom skin? =

+Here are your first steps into the wonderous world of CoolClock skins ;)

-Select **Skin: Custom** and copie the following code to a text document on your computer.
+1. Copie the following code to a simple unformatted text document (.txt) on your computer.

 `
 outerBorder: { lineWidth: 1, radius:95, color: "black", alpha: 1 },